4dn-dcic/hicfilters/README.md

 YS - whether the reads mapped to the same restriction fragment YI - whether the reads come from an insert with anomalous length.
 If the read pair has an insert size of > 1000 bp YR - whether either read mapped very far from the nearest restriction site.
 If either read mapped to > 750 bp of nearest restriction site.
-Z1 - position of read 1
+Z1 - 5' position of read 1
-Z2 - position of read 2
+Z2 - 5' position of read 2
-ZM - position of nearest restriction site downstream of read 1 ZN - position of nearest restriction site downstream of read 2
+ZM - position of nearest restriction site downstream of 3' of read 1 ZN - position of nearest restriction site downstream of 3' of read 2
 ```